Matthew Davis Software Engineering

 Prior to CMU, I completed my Masters of Science in Software Engineering at East Carolina University’s Department of Computer Science under the supervision of Dr. Mark Hills, who is now at Appalacian State University.
 My GPA at ECU was 4.0.

-Between CMU and ECU, I spent some time at North Carolina State University as a non-degree-seeking student in the Mathematics Department.
+Between CMU and ECU, I spent some time at North Carolina State University as a non-degree-seeking student in the Mathematics Department, as a treat.
 My GPA at NCSU was 4.0.

 My undergraduate work was completed in Lenoir-Rhyne University’s Computer Science Department under the advisement of Richard Hull.